top of page

 Black is just black...
 Isn't it?

-When designing for print, black might seem like the simplest colour choice.
+When designing for print, black might seem like the simplest color choice.

-In the world of print, black comes in more than one form, and knowing the difference can dramatically affect the final result of your work.
+In the world of print, black comes in more than one form.
+Knowing the difference can dramatically affect the final result of your work.

 Standard Black (K Only)

-Standard black uses only 100% K (Key/Black) in the CMYK colour model.
-That means no cyan, magenta, or yellow - just black ink.
+Standard black uses only 100% K (Key/Black) in the CMYK color model.
+This means no cyan, magenta, or yellow—just black ink.
+Standard black is perfect for:

 • Body text